UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 Notes:
 **2. Adding `eda.ipynb` makes it visible in the staging area.**

-This opens the Jupyter Git graphical user interface pane.
-Next, click the plus sign (+) beside the file(s) that you want to `add` (see image).
-Note that because this is the first change for this file, it falls under the `Untracked` heading.
-However, next time you edit this file and want to add the changes, you will find it under the `Changed` heading.

 You will also see an `eda-checkpoint.ipynb` file under the `Untracked` heading.
 This is a temporary “checkpoint file” created by Jupyter when you work on `eda.ipynb`.
 You generally do not want to add auto-generated files to Git repositories; only add the files you directly create and edit.